Ami14123/Ami14123/README.md

 <br>

-I want to connect **business problems, data, AI systems, psychology, and ethics** to create explainable and practical AI solutions.

-My long-term goal is to become an **Applied AI Engineer and Researcher** who can solve business and social problems with AI ethically and effectively.
+My long-term goal is to become an **Data science/ AI Researcher** who can solve business and social problems with AI ethically and effectively.

 </details>